Today's Articles

 In addition to his activities as a scholar, Clark was involved with various community development programs and served as an adviser to local and national policymakers.
 In 1946, he and his wife founded the North Side Child Development Center in Harlem to serve the needs of emotionally disturbed children.
 In 1962, Clark also played a key role in founding Harlem Youth Opportunities Unlimited, a program that influenced President Lyndon Johnson's War on Poverty program.

 As the only Black New York Board of Regents member, he continued his fight against segregated education.
-Clark's work for civil rights earned him the NAACP's Spingarn Medal in 1961.
-Clark was elected president of the American Psychological Association for his contribution to psychology, receiving their Gold Medal Award.
+In 1961, Clark's work for civil rights earned him the NAACP's Spingarn Medal.
+Clark was also elected president of the American Psychological Association for his contribution to psychology, receiving their Gold Medal Award.

-He advocated for family consumer service through his work and built a consulting firm concentrating on his racial policies.
+Through his work, he advocated for family consumer service and built a consulting firm concentrating on his racial policies.
 Dr. Kenneth B. Clark died on May 1, 2005.

 To Become a Psychologist